-Some systems may include titanium components, which is typically used in extreme high-pressure systems and may operate up to 50,000 PSI or more.
+Some systems may include titanium components, which are typically used in extreme high-pressure systems and may operate up to 50,000 PSI or more.

-Safe operation of a hydraulic system starts with the initial design.
-Maintenance in the field can only be done effectively if the system is properly designed in the first place.
+The safe operation of a hydraulic system starts with the initial design.
+Hydraulic maintenance in the field can only be done effectively if the system is properly designed in the first place.
 We change the oil in our cars for clean lubrication of the engine.
-Imagine if the engine’s design restricted flow of oil to the pistons, it wouldn’t take long for your engine to seize up.
+Imagine if the engine’s design restricted the flow of oil to the pistons, it wouldn’t take long for your engine to seize up.
 To correct the problem, it would take more than performing typical maintenance, you would be facing an entire rebuild of the engine.

 When designing hydraulic systems to ensure safe operation, safe maintenance, minimize unscheduled maintenance and reduce downtime, there are many important considerations to follow.
 Design engineers should be trained and educated to follow safe and efficient system design.
 However, it is important for maintenance engineers to also have knowledge of what goes into it.

 This blog is an excerpt from our whitepaper, Hydraulic Safety Begins With the Design.
 Click here or the link below to download your free whitepaper!

 - Grading & Excavation Contractor